top of page

 Captain Noble: A Man of Many Trades

 While the world is large, the community of sailors who roam her waters is smaller than you might imagine.
-More times than we can count, we have pulled up to random anchorage, poked our heads out the companionway, and seen a familiar boat dropping anchor just a few feet away, halfway across the world from where we last saw them.
+More times than we can count, we have pulled up to a random anchorage, poked our heads out the companionway, and seen a familiar boat dropping anchor just a few feet away—halfway across the world from where we last saw them.
 The story of Captain Ryan Noble joining Cruisers Academy started with one of these serendipitous moments.
-We often joke that we manifested him joining our team, by constantly talking about our dream Captain.
+We often joke that we manifested him joining our team by constantly talking about our dream Captain.

-This story actually starts in 2020, when Cruisers Academy wasn't even a real business on paper yet.
-The first sailboat to join the Cruisers Academy fleet was a perfectly maintained 1980 Catalina 22' owned by none other than Captain Noble.
+This story actually starts in 2020, when Cruisers Academy hadn’t yet become a real business on paper.
+The first sailboat to join our fleet was a perfectly maintained 1980 Catalina 22' owned by none other than Captain Noble.
 Upon first talking to him about 'SV Blue Bird,' we discovered he was set to embark on one of the most valuable training experiences any Cruising Instructor could get.
-Having sailed for a decade on Lake Tahoe, him and his wife were ready to hit the big blue.
+Having sailed for a decade on Lake Tahoe, he and his wife were ready to hit the big blue.
 They refit their 'new to them' Blue Water Cruising Boat, 'SV Wabi Sabi,' a beautiful 1977 Alajuela 38' with a full keel, double-ender hull, and 8' tiller (uncommon yet fun for the size of their boat) and set off from Florida.
 Over the next five years, they sailed the Bahamas, the Dominican Republic, Puerto Rico, the ABCs (Aruba, Bonaire, Curaçao), Colombia, through the Panama Canal, and from Central America to Mexico.
-While this is the exact training that we need any of our Captains to gain before becoming an instructor for us, it's impossible for us to provide it for them because of the amount of time, money and dedication it takes for a person to really experience life aboard first hand and become a seasoned cruiser.
+These experiences were exactly what we were looking for in our next cruising captain and differentiated Ryan from other instructors.

 Captain Noble in his happy place, somewhere high and slightly dangerous.

 But let's bring it back to 2020 when SV Bluebird was sitting on a trailer right down the road from our house in Lake Tahoe.
 When we first drove over to see her we were immediately impressed at how well she had been cared for.
-The boat was sentimental to Ryan, who had spent every summer for the last decade sailing her with his brother, wife, and friends on Lake Tahoe.
-From the day we towed her away, she began to serve up good memories on Lake Tahoe, teaching hundreds of people to sail.
+The boat was sentimental to Ryan, who had spent every summer for the last decade sailing with his brother, wife, and friends on Lake Tahoe.
+From the day we towed her away, she began to serve up good memories, teaching hundreds of people to sail.
 Meanwhile, Ryan continued his real-world training at sea.

 The Noble's wedding day on SV Bluebird on Tahoe.